xiaofang007/PHNet/README.md

 ```

 Synapse: We follow the data split of [TransUNet](https://github.com/Beckschen/TransUNet?tab=readme-ov-file) and use [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet) for data preprocessing, training and testing.
+During training, the nnUNet framework partitions the training data into five folds.
+We use four folds for training and one for validation.
+We provide the data split in the "DATA/Synapse" folder.

 MSD BraTS: We follow [VT-UNet](https://github.com/himashi92/VT-UNet) for data preprocessing, training and testing.